-Kin no Almond Fish : A Snack Served in Japan’s School Lunch
+Kin no Almond Fish Snack Served in Japan’s School Lunch

-When I was an elementary school student, I used to look forward to a small packed fish snack sometimes served in school lunch.
+When I was an elementary school student, I used to look forward to a small packaged fish snack sometimes served in school lunch.

-Since the fish snack that makes me feel nostalgic can also be bought in supermarkets and drugstores in recent years, the other day I purchased it for the first time in a while.
+Since in recent years the treat that brings back memories of my childhood can also be bought in supermarkets and drugstores, the other day I picked it up for the first time in a while.

-What I picked up this time is this “Kin no Almond Fish (金のアーモンドフィッシュ)” snack.
-In the product name, “Kin no (金の)” means golden in Japanese, so the upper part of the product package is gold in color.
+What I bought this time is the pictured Japanese snack called “Kin no Almond Fish (金のアーモンドフィッシュ)”.
+In its name, “Kin no (金の)” means “golden” in Japanese, so the upper part of the packaging is colored with gold.

-Although one pack contains only a small amount (8 g), the fish snack enables eaters to easily take quite a little amount of calcium and protein.
+The package contains 10 small packs and each contains a mix of small pieces of blanched roasted almonds and dried young anchovies.
+Although one pack contains only a small amount (8 grams), the fish snack enables eaters to easily take quite a little calcium and protein.

-According to the ingredient list on the back of the package, the Kin no Almond Fish snack consists of almond (harvested in the U.S.), Japanese anchovy, sugar, sesame seeds, soy sauce, starch decomposition product, salt, trehalose, and seasonings (including amino acid)
+According to the ingredient list on the back of the package, the classic Japanese snack Kin no Almond Fish consists of almond (harvested in the U.S.), Japanese anchovy, sugar, sesame seeds, soy sauce, starch decomposition product, salt, trehalose, and seasonings (including amino acids).

-Based on the nutrition facts, one pack (8 g) of the Kin no Fish Almond snack has 41 kcal and contains
+Based on the nutrition facts label, the Kin no Almond Fish snack has 41 kcal per one pack (8 grams) and contains

 - carbohydrate 1.9 g